j5api/pepper2/README.md

 These packages can usually be found on systems with a desktop interface anyway.

+[Instructions for setting up a Debian 10 system](docs/DEBIAN.md) are included in this repo.

 ## Running

 There are two programs in this repo, with shared code between them.